FatehAK/E-Ticket-Generation/README.md

 # Tripster
-This software aims to ease the generation of tickets for public transport to enable a better user experience.
+Tripster aims to ease the generation of tickets for public transport to enable a better user experience.
+It has a easy to use interface created using Visual Basic forms.
+It has features for booking, status enquiry and cancellation.
+As soon as the payment is made a pnr no. is generated.
+The pnr no. generated is unique to each customer.
+The application made use of databases via ODBC connection to store all user information.